Strasburg leaves start early with leg issue; ‘nothing major’

 Manager Dave Martinez and trainer Paul Lessard went out to the mound to check on the right-hander before he left the game.

+“There was really not much of a discussion,” Martinez said.
+“Just wanted to pinpoint exactly what he was feeling.
+Other than that, he was coming out of the game.
+We’re in spring training.
+There’s no sense in pushing it.”

-He said he was looked at by a team doctor and had an ultrasound exam.
+Strasburg said he was looked at by a team doctor and had an ultrasound exam.

-Strasburg threw 45 pitches and said that before the calf became problematic, his fastball and changeup felt better than they did in his initial Grapefruit League outing five days earlier.
+He threw 45 pitches and said that before the calf became problematic, his fastball and changeup felt better than they did in his initial Grapefruit League outing five days earlier.

 “I didn’t really feel it at all except for that last pitch, where I kind of felt it simultaneously as I was finishing the pitch,” Strasburg said.